-The first review of “end tatters” is in, received via cell phone text (place cursor in text box and scroll right):
+The first review of “end tatters” is in, received via cell phone text:

 “Finished End Tatters; especially liked About Confusion, Bells, and To Surf, which I hope to do this morning.
 Milk made me very sad.
 Waiting for your next novel.
 Alma and Penina my favorites.”